fofxsoft/fofxsoft.github.io/guidelines.md

     // bad
     function getType() {
       console.log('fetching type...');
-      // set the default type to 'no type' const type = this.type || 'no type';
+      // set the default type to "no type" const type = this.type || "no type";

       return type;
     }

     // good
     function getType() {
-      console.log('fetching type...');
+      console.log("fetching type...");

-      // set the default type to 'no type' const type = this.type || 'no type';
+      // set the default type to "no type" const type = this.type || "no type";

       return type;
     }

     // also good
     function getType() {

-      // set the default type to 'no type' const type = this.type || 'no type';
+      // set the default type to "no type" const type = this.type || "no type";

       return type;
     }